efueger/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/05_Common_Problems.md

 ## I can see unparsed PHP output in my browser

 Please make sure all code inside `*.php` files is wrapped in classes.
-Due to the way [api:ManifestBuilder] includes all files with this extension, any **procedural code will be executed on every call**.
-The most common error here is putting a test.php/phpinfo.php file in the document root.
-See [datamodel](/developer_guides/model/data_model_and_orm) and [controllers](/developer_guides/controllers) for ways how to structure your code.
+This is due to class loading executing procedural code when loading class files.

-Also, please check that you have PHP enabled on the webserver, and you're running PHP 5.1 or later.
+Also, please check that you have PHP enabled on the webserver, and you're running PHP 5.5 or later.
 The web-based [SilverStripe installer](/getting_started/installation) can help you with this.

 ## I've got file permission problems during installation